hamdaankhalidmsft/heybud/readme.md

 Also good excuse to code something quick in rust.

 ## How to install

+### Download Binary
+- Download precompiled binary and add to path from Actions tab.

+### Build from Source Code
 - Pull repo
 - cargo build --release
 - cargo install --path .